meircif/lumi-lang/docs/memory-management.rst

 small and predictable performance cost.

 Same as :ref:`memory-management-1` with the addition of weak references.
-To allow this the owner should be declared as "managed".
+To allow this the owner should be declared as "strong".
 It will work the same way as a regular owner, plus that it can now give "weak" references to any other entity without limitations.
 Weak references will automatically test that the reference is still valid before accessing it.